sailfish009/openstructure/modules/mol/base/doc/entity.rst

   .. attribute:: chem_class

-    The chemical class of a residue is used to broadly categorize residues based on their chemical properties.
-For example, peptides belong to the `L_PEPTIDE_LINKING` or `D_PEPTIDE_LINKING` classes.
+    The chemical class of the residue.

+    :type: :class:`ChemClass`

   .. attribute:: chem_type

-    The chemical type of a residue is a classification of all compounds obtained from the PDB component dictionary.
-For example, ions belong to the class `ChemType::IONS`, amino acids to `ChemType::AMINOACIDS`.
-The type is only properly set if a compund library is used.
+    The chemical type of the residue.
+The type is only properly set if a compound library is used.

+    :type: :class:`ChemType`

   .. attribute:: sec_structure